 - VCRI Pioneer Awards a new intramural funding mechanism designed to promote the development of pioneering research intended for early- or conceptual-stage projects that lead to the development of highly innovative, untested and potentially groundbreaking concepts.

 - Final Reports: In order to evaluate the effectiveness of its intramural programs, the Research Council requires that all intramural grant recipients submit a Final Report.
 This Final Report is due within three months of the end of the award period.
 No applicant shall be eligible for further intramural awards without submission of a Final Report.
 After the conclusion of the award, and for two subsequent years, the awardee will submit to the Office of Research, publications, grant applications and awarded grants that were derived from the award.

 *** Please be advised that faculty can submit one project to each grant opportunity.
 However, each submitted project should have distinctly different goals and specific aims with no overlap of experiments. ***

-For questions contact the COM Research Office.
+For questions contact the COM Office of Research.